It is impossible to escape the headlines.

 “Rule #1: never lose money.
 Rule #2: Don’t forget rule #1.”

 Another principle of conservative investing is to invest in assets that have multiple streams of income that begin from day one of owning the asset rather than waiting for cashflow to kick in months later.
-When an asset has immediate cashflow, this indicates that the asset has an element of stability in today’s market.
-Another way to protect the cashflow is to ensure that the are several rental comps in the area that are higher than the subject property so you can be competitive in the market should you need to adjust rents.
+When an asset has immediate cashflow, like rental income, this indicates that the asset has an element of stability in today’s market.
+Another way to protect the cashflow is to ensure that there are several rental comps in the area that are higher than the subject rental property so you can be competitive in the market should you need to adjust rents.
 And like rule #1, around capital preservation, you want to ensure that the asset is well capitalized from day one to mitigate any sort of loss and to protect the current cash flow on the asset.

 There are two types of equity growth: natural market growth and forced equity growth.
-Ideally, you want to invest in assets that takes advantage of both levers is possible.
-To tap into market growth potential, and since you personally cannot control it, you need to invest in assets that are in areas of the United States where the population is growing, jobs are growing, incomes are growing, jobs are diversified, poverty is coming down, and crime is coming down.
+Ideally, you want to invest in assets that takes advantage of both levers if possible.
+To tap into market growth potential, and since you personally cannot control it, you need to invest in real estate properties that are in areas of the United States where the population is growing, jobs are growing, incomes are growing, jobs are diversified, poverty is coming down, and crime is coming down.
 You want to stack the investing cards in your favor.
-To take advantage of forced equity growth, you need to look for assets where you can raise the income on the asset, decrease the expenses associated with the asset, or add additional streams of income to the asset.
+To take advantage of forced equity growth, you need to look for assets where you can raise the income on the asset, decrease the expenses associated with the asset, or add additional streams of passive income to the asset.
 The real power is when you can pull all three of those net operating income levers at the same time!

 Another pillar of conservative investing is understanding how to safely arbitrage the interest rate environment to use leverage safely to amplify wealth.
 In today’s rising interest rate environment, we are in the cycle where fixed rate debt that covers the term of the hold on any project is KING and short-term floating rate debt should be used with immense caution.
 If you come across an operator using floating rate debt, ensure that the debt has a cap and that the project has been underwritten to that cap for the duration of the hold.
 Since this type of debt is short-term, ensure the operator has also purchased extensions to the debt term upfront to cover the hold period, and has multiple avenues for a successful exit should their debt strategy fail.